jjuran/metamage_1/v/vc/vc/README.md

 Level 2
 -------

-`symbol_table.*`:  Defines functions for querying the global symbol table.
+`symbol_table.*`:  Defines functions for querying and updating the global symbol table.

 `dyad.*`:  Defines `struct dyad`, which holds a left operand and an operator.